ANZ declares half year cash profit of $3.7 billion

 Mr Smith further added that, “For the foreseeable future, we will be operating in a lower growth environment in which there will continue to be occasional volatility and shocks.
 Nevertheless, the outlook for credit quality remains relatively benign supported by low interest rates, the stimulus of a low oil price and an appreciating US Dollar.
 While China’s economic growth is slowing, this process is being well managed.”

-Bank account comparisons on Mozo - rates updated daily
+Bank account comparisons on Mozo - page last updated October 27, 2020

 Everyday Global AccountHSBC